 Management is responsible for the financial statements referred to in this MD&A and provides officers' disclosure certifications filed to the Canadian provincial securities commissions.
-The Interim Financial Statements have been prepared in compliance with IAS 34 - Interim Financial Reporting and should be read in conjunction with NorthWest's audited consolidated financial statements for the period ended December 31, 2021 which have been prepared using accounting policies in compliance with International Financial Reporting Standards ("IFRS") and interpretations of the IFRS Interpretations Committee ("IFRIC") as issued by the International Accounting Standards Board ("IASB"), effective December 31, 2021.
-The Interim Financial Statements have been prepared using accounting policies consistent with those used in the audited consolidated financial statements for the period ended December 31, 2021.
-The Audit Committee of the Company's Board approved the Interim Financial Statements.
+The Interim Financial Statements have been prepared in compliance with IAS 34 - Interim Financial Reporting and should be read in conjunction with NorthWest's audited consolidated financial statements for the ten-month period ended December 31, 2021 which have been prepared using accounting policies in compliance with International Financial Reporting Standards ("IFRS") and interpretations of the IFRS Interpretations Committee ("IFRIC") as issued by the International Accounting Standards Board ("IASB"), effective December 31, 2021.
+The Interim Financial Statements have been prepared using accounting policies consistent with those used in the audited consolidated financial statements for the ten-month period ended December 31, 2021.
+The Audit Committee of the Company's Board approved the Interim Financial Statements and this MD&A.